Juddycoil/simple_shell/README.md

-# simple_shell
+## simple_shell

 # A simple C shell project

 ## Description

 This is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
-This program was written entirely in C as a milestone project for Alx-Holberton School.
+This program was written entirely in C as a milestone project for Alx SE Program.

+## Step below are just followed process

-## Installation
+# Installation

 Clone this repository into your working directory.
 Files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.

-## Usage
+# Usage

 After compilation, the resulting program can run stand-alone, either in interactive or non-interactive mode.

-## Interactive Mode
+# Interactive Mode

 In interactive mode, simply run the program and wait for the prompt to appear.
 From there, you can type commands freely, exiting with either the "exit" command or ctrl-D.

-## Non-Interactive Mode
+# Non-Interactive Mode

 In non-interactive mode, echo your desired command and pipe it into the program like this: